 - Data risk control does not apply to websites that support API operations.
 API calls are machine actions and cannot pass the CAPTCHA verification of data risk control.
 However, if a regular visitor clicks a button on a page to call an API operation, data risk control still works.

 View protection results

-You can use the logs feature provided by WAF to monitor the protection status and view blocked requests.
+You can use the Log Service for WAF feature to view the protection results.

 - Allowed requests

 The following figure shows a request that passes the CAPTCHA verification of data risk control.
 The URL of the request includes a parameter that starts with

 u_a.
 WAF forwards the request to the origin server, and the origin server returns the

 The following figure shows a request that is blocked by data risk control.
 In most cases, a request that is directly sent to a URL does not start with

 u_aor starts with a forged